Nigeria's Rotimi Babatunde wins Caine writing prize

 "It is about liberation and how a character can have his world widened," Mr Babatunde told the BBC.

-He was among five writers short-listed for the prize, regarded as Africa's leading literary award.'New possibilities'
+He was among five writers short-listed for the prize, regarded as Africa's leading literary award.

 The chair of judges, Bernardine Evaristo, presented the award at a dinner held at the Bodleian Library in Oxford on Monday evening.